raphael-group/scarlet/README.md

 <a name="output"></a>
 ### Output Files

+Scarlet produces several output files, as detailed below.
+In addition to these, Scarlet produces several auxiliary files (including [prefix].B_ancestor and [prefix].dot) that are used for graphing purposes and not detailed below.

 1. **Binary mutation matrix file** (`[prefix].B`).
 This file describes the binary presence (`1`) or absence (`0`) of each mutation in each cell.
 This is a comma-separated file where the first line is the header and rows correspond to cells, of the following format.
 	```
 	cell_id,[mut1], [mut2], ..., [mutm]